Each facility can be very different, which is a big factor

 By Deborah Jeanne Sergeant

 About half of people will need long-term care eventually.
-Of those, some will receive care in a nursing home.
+Of those, some will receive care in a nursing home or to an in-home care facility.
 If you are planning for your own care or for that of a loved one, how can you know if a facility provides quality care?

 The New York State Department of Health licenses and inspects nursing homes, examining metrics including quality of care received, quality of life achieved, safety of residents, preventive care practices, and inspections and complaint information.
 Information on specific nursing homes is available at their website.